 Conversely, where there are fewer agents, there isn't the same level of competition that would keep rates down.
 This means average commissions will be higher.

 The quality of the agent

 Good agents with great track records are able to charge a lot more than mediocre ones.
-They know their reputations will speak for them.
-They are already busy and know that they don't have to slash their commission rates to attract new clients.
+They know their reputations will speak for them and that they don't have to slash their commission rates to attract new clients.

 The agent’s experience

 Newer agents may accept lower commission rates to help them break into the market and build up a track record.
-Even though they have less experience, some may be worth the risk on because they are likely to try harder to prove themselves.
+Even though they have less experience, some may be worth the risk because they are likely to try harder to prove themselves.